Rapid self-test for the qualitative detection of COVID-19 antibodies produced after vaccination in human whole blood samples

 The test has been carried out correctly when the instructions for use are followed.
 It includes the reading time and the interpretation of the results shown at the "RESULTS INTERPRETATION" secrion of the instructions for use.

-The color intensity of the control and test bands may vary depending on the concentration of antigens present in the sample.
+The color intensity of the control and test bands may vary depending on the concentration of antibodies present in the sample.
 Therefore, any color hue in the test region (T) should be considered as positive.

 Cookies are tokens, or small packets of data, which may include an anonymous unique identifier.
 Cookies are sent to your browser from a website and stored on your device.
 Other tracking technologies used to collect and track information and to improve and analyze our Service are beacons, tags, and scripts.